COSC-499-W2025/capstone-project-team-18/logs/Priyansh.md

 I completed Issue #67, implementing project discovery from zip files with Git-based group detection—a core feature enabling our workflow to start from user uploads.
 This included creating 6 comprehensive tests covering multiple projects, Mac zip structures, and Git authorship analysis.
 I also implemented Issue #90, creating JavaAnalyzer and JavaScriptAnalyzer classes using regex-based parsing to extend analysis beyond Python.
 Both analyzers count classes, functions, and imports, with full test coverage including test fixtures (example_java.java, example_javascript.js).

-Additionally, I reviewed Tawana's PR #91 on user-readable UserReport class, providing feedback on test coverage and code consistency.
+Additionally, I reviewed PR #87 GitHub Pytest Action by Sam, which adds CI/CD to automatically run tests on every PR.
+I also reviewed PR #91 on user-readable UserReport formatting by Tawana, providing feedback on test coverage and code consistency.